jaiarobotics/jaiabot-hydro/src/doc/markdown/page25_embedded_setup.md

 ```

-An example of this text file is provided on the image as `/boot/firmware/jaiabot/init/first-boot.preseed.yml.ex`.
-Simply copy this file to `/boot/firmware/jaiabot/init/first-boot.preseed.yml` and edit the answers as desired.
+The template of the text file `first-boot.preseed.yml` is provided on the image as `/boot/firmware/jaiabot/init/first-boot.preseed.yml.j2` (This is a jinja2 template file used by `jaia fleet admin generate`).

 Configuration will happen automatically without user intervention or the requirement for connecting a monitor or DHCP based SSH session.